maopl/TransOpt/docs/source/usage/cli.rst

    python transopt/agent/run_cli.py [OPTIONS]

-Where `[OPTIONS]` are the command-line arguments you can specify to customize the behavior of TransOpt.
+Where `[OPTIONS]` are the command-line arguments you can specify to customize the behavior of TransOPT.

 ### Command-Line Arguments